maisiesadler/api-generation/README.md

 The application can then implement the interactor with any custom logic.

 When the tool runs new files will be generated in the application.

+## To Run

+- Generate example project using `dotnet run --project src/OpenApiSpecGeneration.ApiGeneration` or using the script `./run.sh`
+- Run example project using `dotnet run --project example/`